computiq/GIZ_TASK1_IP_CLASSIFIER/README.md

 Task 1:

+Important Note: No third party packages or libraries are allowed!

 Build a command line tool that receives an IP address in the format: x.x.x.x/x, and print the class of the IP address.

 Class resolution should contain the following information: